 A Zombie Apocalypse is the last thing Nick expected to find on his one last adventure.
 LIVING DEATH is the story of a man that is seriously ill.
 His doctor has told him that treatment is futile, so he decides to go on one last cross-country road trip.
 Haunted by memories of his past, he must fight for survival against zombies and the uninfected, all in an effort to find a beautiful place to die and perhaps a place where his loved ones can live.Amazon Summary

 David Musser only seriously began to pursue his desire to write in an effort to distract from the quarantine we all had to deal with during COVID-19.
-As an author who struggles with dyslexia, it’s great to have a representation of disordered creatives with great work out on the market.
+He’s self-described as an author that struggles with dyslexia and I think it’s great to have a representation of disordered creatives with great work out on the market.
 He started with Keep in the Light (2020), a series of novellas that he continued with Whispers of Gray (2021), and Bad Humans (2022), but throughout the publication of that trilogy, he also released The Last Call (2021) and then finally Living Death (2021).
 Here is another example of a writer that I’m glad to have been exposed to, this experience with Living Death has made me interested in reading more to see how his voice as an author changes with each novella.

 When I ask for a more palatable hero I’m not necessarily thinking older, heterosexual, white male—and yet, strangely, for this novella, it worked.
 It’s not exactly always the prudent thing to do to write from a perspective you cannot necessarily empathize with personally, so I can understand the choice for this protagonist.